-The Parallel Direct Connection is the second solution to transfer data from one computer to another.
-The cable required is slightly more complicated as it has more wires that need to be connected, but the speeds you will get from it will make it well worth the time and effort required to make the cable.
+The Parallel Direct Connection is the second solution covering the transfer of data from one computer to another.
+The cable required is slightly more complicated as it has more wires that need to be connected, but the transfer speeds achieved make it well worth the time and effort required to make the cable.
+We'll also take a look at physical LPT ports, LPT modes (SPP, EPP, ECP), LPT port Pintouts, LPT direct connection cable and more.

-The picture below shows a parallel port, also known as LPT port, of a new computer.
+The picture below shows a parallel port, also known as LPT port, on a computer:

-Before we get stuck into the pinouts of the LPT port, let's have a look at the different types of LPT ports available.
-Again, depending on the LPT port, you would expect different speed rates:
+Before we begin analyzing the pin outs of the LPT port, let's have a look at the different type of LPT ports available.
+The diagram below shows all three LPT ports along with their supported speed and description:

 4 bit ports

 The port can do 8 bit byte output and 4 bit nibble input.
 These ports are often called "unidirectional" and are most commonly found on desktop bus cards (also called IO expansion cards, serial/parallel cards, or even 2S+P cards) and older laptops.
 This is still the most common type of port, especially on desktop systems.
-4 bit ports are capable of effective transfer rates of about 40-60 KBytes per second in typical devices but can be pushed upwards of 140 KBytes/sec with certain design tricks.
+4 bit ports are capable of effective transfer rates of about 40-60 Kbps in typical devices but can be pushed upwards of 140 Kbps with certain design tricks.

 8 bit ports

 These ports can do both 8 bit input and output and are sometimes called "bidirectional ports" but that term is often misused by vendors to refer to 4 bit ports as well.
 Most newer laptops have 8 bit capability although it may need to be enabled with the laptop's vendor-specific CMOS setup function.
 This is discussed below.
-A relatively smaller percentage of LPT bus cards have 8bit capability that sometimes must be enabled with a hardware jumper on the board itself.
+A relatively smaller percentage of LPT bus cards have 8 bit capability that sometimes must be enabled with a hardware jumper on the board itself.
 True 8 bit ports are preferable to 4 bit ports because they are considerably faster when used with external devices that take advantage of the 8 bit capability.
-8 bit ports are capable of speeds ranging from 80-300 KBytes per second, again depending on the speed of the attached device, the quality of the driver software and the port's electrical characteristics.
+Eight bit ports are capable of speeds ranging from 80-300 Kbps, again depending on the speed of the attached device, the quality of the driver software and the port's electrical characteristics.

-Can do both 8bit input and output at ISA bus speeds.
-These ports are as fast as 8 bit bus cards and can achieve transfer rates upwards of 600 KByte per second.
+Can do both 8 bit input and output at ISA bus speeds.
+These ports are as fast as 8 bit bus cards and can achieve transfer rates upwards of 600 Kbps.
 These ports are usually used by non-printer peripheral devices such as external CDROMs, tape drives, hard drives, network adaptors and more.

-As explained, there are different LPT ports, but the cable used is the same for all types of LPT ports.
-Depending on your computer bios LPT settings you will be able to achieve different speed transfers as outlined in the table above.
+As explained, there are different LPT ports, but all use the same parallel cable for direct transfer between two hosts..
+Depending on your computer bios’s LPT settings you will be able to achieve different speed transfers as outlined previously.

-One wire should be attached to the metal body of the Male pins on both sides, this is also shown as the "metal body" on the diagram.
+Note: One wire should be attached to the metal body of the male pins on both sides; this is also shown as the "metal body" on the diagram.